fbpx

 Cocoa Beach also tends to have a more subdued nightlife scene.
 You'll find plenty of restaurants in Cocoa Beach, but it doesn't have the "Party City" reputation Daytona Beach has.

-Plus, chances are high you'll run into a party-hardy atmosphere if you visit Daytona Beach during events like the Daytona 500, Bike Week, or Spring Break.
+Plus, chances are high that you'll run into a party-hardy atmosphere if you visit Daytona Beach during events like the Daytona 500, Bike Week, or Spring Break.

 Having said all this, Daytona Beach has many family-friendly attractions like the Ponce Inlet Lighthouse and Museum and the Marine Science Center.
-However, if you're planning to visit these attractions with the kids, it's probably best to visit early and skedaddle before sundown.

 Also, don't forget that Daytona Beach is a short drive from another fantastic Florida destination: Saint Augustine.
 Just a 40-minute drive to the north, Saint Augustine is America's oldest city and is full of historic & family-friendly attractions.